 If a dog is adopted prior to the above care being completed, the adopter will be required to complete the care through an SOS approved vet.
 SOS will cover the costs.
 Should the adopter choose not to use an SOS approved vet, the costs for the care will be covered by the adopter.

 Once the dog is adopted (congrats email is sent), it is the owners’ responsibility to start covering the costs of the vetting and care.
 We highly recommend you take your new addition to your vet within the first week post adoption.
-Every Scruff is also adopted with an 8 week trial of pet insurance through Pets Plus Us (www.petsplusus.com)
+Every Scruff is also adopted with an offer of get a 6 week trial of pet insurance through Pets Plus Us (www.petsplusus.com).

 To learn more about what do to once you've adopted your dog, check out our helpful tips.